 Turmstraße Construction Site

-The Turmstraße Bridge, as part of Bundesstraße 1a, will soon be demolished, and a new bridge will be built.
-According to an expert opinion and an economic feasibility study (carried out by the City of Aachen), it is, unfortunately, no longer possible to renovate the bridge erected in 1971.
-The resulting change in traffic flow will significantly affect RWTH Aachen University in many different ways – with consequences for motorists, public transportation users, cyclists, and pedestrians.
+The Turmstraße Bridge, as part of Bundesstraße 1a, has now been demolished, and a new bridge will be built.
+According to an expert opinion and an economic feasibility study (carried out by the City of Aachen), it was, unfortunately, no longer possible to renovate the bridge erected in 1971.
+The resulting change in traffic flow is set to significantly affect RWTH Aachen University in many different ways – with consequences for motorists, public transportation users, cyclists, and pedestrians.

 for questions about the construction projekt